 Later the meaning was changed to International Order of Good Templars and finally to International Organization of Good Templars.

-We have innovated many other aspects of our global movement, to stay in tune with the sign of the time, and our name is one of those things.
-Today, people not understand what “Good Templar” means or what an “order” does.
+We have innovated many other aspects of our global movement, to stay in tune with the signs of the time, and our name is one of those things.
+Today, people do not understand what “Good Templar” means or what an “order” does.
 Instead of creating barriers in communication, we choose to create bridges and adapting our name is one of those bridges.